Student Ambassador Program

 Any student interested in becoming an ambassador is encouraged to apply.
 “The program is something that all College of Business students should strive to be a part of,” said Horn-McLamb.
 “Not only is it a good résumé builder, but it is also a good relationship builder, especially with faculty.”
 Ambassadors have the opportunity to build professional working relationships with their professors while gaining valuable skills such as how to lead a group of 100 students, to be effective communicators and to network with business professionals.

 The intangible benefits gained from this program are invaluable.
-For example, Ambassador Kyrsten Miles, has accepted a job in Los Angeles, California, as a consultant for Accenture.
-She credits her student ambassadorship for landing a job upon graduation.
+For example, Ambassador Kyrsten Miles accepted a job in Los Angeles, California, as a consultant for Accenture.
+She credits the Student Ambassador Program for landing her a job upon graduation.

-If you would like more information on the Student Ambassadors Program, contact Brittany Horn-McLamb at firstname.lastname@example.org
+If you would like more information on the Student Ambassador Program, contact Brittany Horn-McLamb at firstname.lastname@example.org.

 Current Student Ambassadors